Ichaelus/Github-Classifier/Documentation/Documentation.md

 can´t expect our classifiers to perform a lot better that that, especially considering the extreme amount of information per repo.
 ### Features
-Talk about information per repo we used and didn´t use here Word counts aren´t that good and we tried our luck with LSTMS.
+Talk about information per repo we used and didn´t use here. **Nein, das haben wir doch oben schon genau gemacht?**
+Word counts aren´t that good and we tried our luck with LSTMS.
 We had our reasons for not using the commits.
 File contents are utopical and impossible to use in this situation.